 During Peterson’s absence, Lotus had perfected its ground effect 78 chassis.
 The team was dominant that season, with Peterson winning in South Africa and Austria.
 As the season reached Monza, Andretti was poised to win the championship.

-However, a chaotic start led to a multi-car crash, with Peterson’s car hitting a barrier.
+However, a chaotic start led to a multi-car crash at the 1978 Italian Grand Prix, with Peterson’s car hitting a barrier.
 He sustained severe leg injuries and awaited an ambulance for about 20 minutes.
 Despite surgical efforts in Milan, complications from bone marrow entering his bloodstream ultimately led to his untimely death.

 Ronnie Peterson Formula One World Championship career